grapa-dev/grapa/maintainers/TESTING_AND_QUALITY/PRODUCTION_READINESS_ASSESSMENT.md

 ## Current Status: 85% Production Ready

-The test suite is **very comprehensive** for Unicode and error handling, and the documentation overhaul has removed a major barrier to production deployment. **Critical gaps remain** in ROW table functionality, custom delimiter handling and performance benchmarking, but these are now the primary blockers.
+The test suite is **very comprehensive** for Unicode and error handling, and the documentation overhaul has removed a major barrier to production deployment. **Critical gaps remain** in custom delimiter handling and performance benchmarking, but these are now the primary blockers.

 **✅ NEW ACHIEVEMENT: Full File System Parity & Documentation Parity**
 - **Status**: Complete file system parity with ripgrep achieved